OneDrive

 Overview

 All KU Faculty and Staff are provided with a personal OneDrive for Business storage of 1TB.
 In addition to storage, you can edit documents online using Office 365.
 SharePoint is integrated with KU's address book, so you can share documents with others using an email notification.
-You can also share files with contacts external to KU, and external contacts can edit online using the Office Web Apps if given editing privileges.
+You can also share files with contacts external to KU, and external contacts can edit online using the Microsoft Web Apps if given editing privileges.

 Access Your OneDrive